(12/10/02)

 Elizabeth : So that's 7%

 Bruce : There is fraud out there every where.
-I believe that trust and hope are our greatest
+I believe that trust and hope

 Ken : OK